consilience/laravel-message-flow/README.md

 to kick the custom observers into action.

 With the `-v` option, the payload will be included in the listing.
-Some payloads may be large.
+Beware that some payloads may be large, depending on what you put into the payloads.

 ## Purge Messages